 Interested in learning more about Environment @ Rice University?

 Isotope-enabled climate models facilitate the inter-comparison of climate proxies with GCM output by simulating stable water isotopes in the hydrological cycle (e.g. δD, δ18O).

 Proxy System Models use a tiered modeling approach, capturing the essential aspects of the physical, biological, and geochemical ways in which proxy archives record climate changes.
 Proxy system models can be used to link climate model simulations with paleoclimate reconstructions, maximizing the usefulness of both for characterizing climate changes through time.

-Coupling paleoclimate data from the Last Millennium with GCM simulations yields enhanced estimates of The El Nino-Southern Oscillation's impacts in the United States.
+Coupling paleoclimate data from the Last Millennium with GCM simulations yields enhanced estimates of The El Nino-Southern Oscillation's rainfall impacts in the United States.